Nørlund–Rice integral: Poisson–Mellin–Newton cycle

-one can then regain the original sequence by means of the Nörlund–Rice integral:
+one can then regain the original sequence by means of the Nörlund–Rice integral (see References "Mellin, seen from the sky"):

-where Γ is the gamma function.
+where Γ is the gamma function which cancels with the gamma from Ramanujan's Master Theorem.

 Riesz mean

 A closely related integral frequently occurs in the discussion of Riesz means.
 Very roughly, it can be said to be related to the Nörlund–Rice integral in the same way that Perron's formula is related to the Mellin transform: rather than dealing with infinite series, it deals with finite series.

 Utility

 The integral representation for these types of series is interesting because the integral can often be evaluated using asymptotic expansion or saddle-point techniques; by contrast, the forward difference series can be extremely hard to evaluate numerically, because the binomial coefficients grow rapidly for large n.